Current VOICE Intiatives

 How we advocate

 VOICE (Virginians Organized for Interfaith Community Engagement) is a non-partisan coalition of almost 50 faith communities and civic organizations in Northern Virginia working together to create justice in middle and low-income communities.
-We advocate in the Northern Virginia region (Prince William, Fairfax, and Arlington counties, and the City of Alexandria) as faithful Catholics following the spirit of Dialogue and Proclamation, the 1991 document which encourages the faithful to work in advocacy and action with other Christians and people of different faiths.
+We advocate in the Northern Virginia region as faithful Catholics following the spirit of Dialogue and Proclamation, the 1991 document which encourages the faithful to work in advocacy and action with other Christians and people of different faiths.
+Read about one of our recent (Dec 2022) joint efforts.

 Prince William County Pre K